gek169/Simple_ISA/README.md

 ## Device Interface

 You can make the emulator work with any device you want by implementing your own abstraction layer.
-Implement these functions in a driver.c file:
+Implement these functions in a driver.h file:

 void di() is the device initializer. void dcl() is the devoice closing function.